January 8, 2025

 7. Health Savings Account (HSA) Contributions

-Contributions to an HSA are tax-deductible, and withdrawals for qualified medical expenses are tax-free.
-Even if your employer contributes to your HSA, you can still add to it up to the annual limit and claim the deduction.
+Contributions to an HSA are tax-deductible, and withdrawals for qualified medical expenses, which include a wide range of health-related costs from doctor visits to prescription medications, are tax-free.
+Even if your employer contributes to your HSA, you can add up to the annual limit and claim the deduction.

 Source: IRS Publication 969, Health Savings Accounts and Other Tax-Favored Health Plans